About Tableau Pulse

 Tableau Pulse new border style for dashboard object

 When embedding a metric in a dashboard, you can select the Tableau Pulse style option so that the dashboard object resembles the rounded-corner metric cards in Tableau Pulse.
 Without this style option, the metrics on a dashboard resemble other borderless dashboard objects.
-For more information, see Add metrics to a dashboard.
+For more information, see Add metrics to dashboards and create metrics from dashboards.

 Added in December 2024